chfoidl/typo3-dcp/README.md

 1. Include the static TypoScript template of the extension.
 2. Define some plugin modes via pageTS (see example below).
 3. Create the dynamic content plugin where you want to output your centralized content elements.
-4. Set your mode, categories, storage and optionally the limit, order field and sorting direction.
+4. Set your mode, and storage and optionally some categories, the limit, order field and sorting direction.
 5. Have fun with your centralized content!